lourod1987/100-days-of-code/log.md

 ### Day 11: May 25, 2018

 **Today's Progress**: Added a few additional audio cues.
 Reduced svg file sizes down to a third total of what they were.
 Added in an empty star and improved the condition on which you lose stars.
 Fixed a win state bug where you could lose a star but still get the 5 star win state screen.
 Player can no longer click more then two cards at a time.
 Improved code readability and performance.
+Presentational improvements on modal win screen.

 **Thoughts:** Today I did a lot more then I thought I would.
 I am really happy with the progress made.
 The performance and readability changes I made today go a long way to making the project ready to turn in.
 Their are still some performance enhancements that can be done to scale down system/browser cost.
 I am aiming to finish what's left of performance changes tomorrow.
 As well as knock out some responsive sizing.
 Also I can't believe I've spent nearly 2 weeks on this project, time flew.
 There have been challenges but I've learned a lot and it has been fun.